Introduction

 Production readiness checklist

-You can authenticate successfully for the API families you use
+you can authenticate successfully for each API family you use

 Payments